nickjourjine/cheap-ultrasonic-speaker/README.md

 ## Acknowledgements

-Thank you to Ralph Peterson, who played a huge part in helping me design, assemble, and troubleshoot this speaker.
+Thank you to Ralph Peterson, who was extremely helpful with the assembly and troubleshooting of this system.